Symmetry energy and neutron star properties in the saturated Nambu-Jona-Lasinio model: Formalism

 \section{Formalism}

 The original NJL model that only contains scalar, pseudoscalar, vector and axial vector interactions can not reproduce saturation properties of nuclear matter.
 In order to obtain the saturation property, the scalar-vector (SV) interaction, which also respects the chiral symmetry, was introduced~\cite{v11,in12}.
-The Lagrangian of the saturated NJL model can be written as ~\cite{in12}:
+This is similar to the chiral-$\sigma$ model, where the saturation is fulfilled by introducing the scalar-vector coupling~\cite{bog83,uch10}.
+Similar efforts were also made to study the nuclear matter saturation and the phase diagram in the NJL model~\cite{pa03,lee13}.
+The Lagrangian of the saturated NJL model can then be written as ~\cite{in12}:

 where $m_0$ is the bare nucleon mass. $G_S$, $G_V$ and $G_{SV}$ are the scalar, vector and scalar-vector coupling constants, respectively.
 It is easy to see that the Lagrangian is chiral symmetric when $m_0=0$.
 In order to investigate the density dependence of the symmetry energy, we introduce the isovector, isovector-vector and isovector-scalar interactions in the Lagrangian which are written as: